 }

-Another possible reason for experience the inspector is to start tricking too much to achieve a specific part of the code with reflection.
-Luckily, a few years back, we had this question asked at stackoverflow.
-Is that bad having to use reflection?
-Before proceed to this question, let’s do a quick recap on what is reflection and why is it used in the first place?
+Another possible reason for experiencing the inspector is to start using too many tricks to achieve coverage of a specific part of the code with reflection.
+Luckily, a few years back, we had this question asked at StackOverflow.
+Is it bad to use reflection?
+Before proceeding to this question, let’s do a quick recap on what reflection is and why it is used in the first place.

-Baeldung gives a few examples on why you might need reflection, the main usage of it, is to get understanding of a given part of the code, which methods, which properties and act on those.
-The following example is used on his site:
+Baeldung gives a few examples of why you might need reflection.
+The main usage of it is to gain understanding of a given part of the code, which methods, which properties, and to act on those.
+The following example is used on their site:

 public class Employee {